categories

 External Culling Programs: If Lightroom’s culling feels sluggish, consider external programs like Photo Mechanic.
 These are designed to handle large batches of photos with minimal lag, making the selection process faster.

 AI Culling Tools: Newer AI tools like Aftershoot can automatically analyze and select the best images from your shoot, significantly speeding up the culling process.
+In this tool, all you need to do is import your photos and the AI will automatically cull your photos based on your selected preferences.
+You can learn more about how to cull in Aftershoot here.

 Organize Your Photos